TULiberalArts/Public-Policy/pages/research.md

   Institute for Public Affairs, Public Policy Research, Temple Public Policy, Temple Political Science faculty
 published: true
 ---
+## Affiliated Centers

+### Institute for Public Affairs
+Temple University’s [Institute for Public Affairs](http://www.cla.temple.edu/ipa/) conducts, supports and disseminates interdisciplinary research to inform and improve public policy, focusing particularly on Philadelphia, the greater metropolitan area and the Commonwealth of Pennsylvania.
 Temple's Public Policy faculty and the [Institute for Public Affairs](http://www.cla.temple.edu/ipa/) conduct research relevant to addressing social and quality of life issues throughout the Commonwealth and the Philadelphia region.
-Recent research includes
+Recent research includes:

 - Quantifying the economic costs of underachieving public schools
 - Measuring effectiveness of child care subsidies in helping parents stay in the workforce